 Example of Utilities Meter Reader Job Read meter and record consumption of electricity, gas, water, or steam.

 Life As an Utilities Meter Reader: What Do They Do?

 - Answer customers’ questions about services and charges, or direct them to customer service centers.

 - Perform preventative maintenance or minor repairs on meters.

 - Verify readings in cases where consumption appears to be abnormal, and record possible reasons for fluctuations.

 - Update client address and meter location information.

 - Report lost or broken keys.

-When polled, Utilities Meter Readers say the following skills are most frequently used in their jobs:
+Utilities Meter Readers state the following job skills are important in their day-to-day work.